 You can withdraw money from your third pillar before retirement (early withdrawal).
 The rules are the same as early withdrawal for the second pillar.
 You can withdraw to buy a house, start your own company or leave Switzerland.

 There is another case when you can withdraw money from the third pillar.
 In fact, you can withdraw money from the third pillar to contribute to your second pillar.
-I’m not sure there is a lot of value in doing that.
-You won’t be able to deduct this contribution to the second pillar from your taxes.
-So that you won’t be able to deduct it twice.
+I am not sure there is a lot of value in doing that.
+You will not be able to deduct this contribution to the second pillar from your taxes.
+So that you will not be able to deduct it twice.

 Accounting of the third pillar in your net worth is fairly easy.
 For a third pillar bank account, you can simply account for it like all your other accounts.
 For a life insurance third pillar, it is a bit more complicated.
 Your insurance should give you the guaranteed amount year by year.
 Using this, you can extrapolate the monthly values to see how much you currently have.
 You can have a look at how I accounted for my life insurance in my net worth.

 The pillar 3b is a bit more obscure and is less known.
-First, you don’t have the choice between a bank account and an insurance.
+First, you do not have the choice between a bank account and an insurance.
 A pillar 3b is always a life insurance.
 There is no way around it.
-But, it’s much more flexible than a life insurance 3a.
+But, it is much more flexible than a life insurance 3a.
 You can choose any term.
 Most insurances have a minimum term of 5 or 10 years.
 Another interesting thing is that you can do an insurance for a couple.
 This is generally cheaper than two individual insurances.

 Some people will tell you that there is no tax-advantage, but that is not true.
 A pillar 3b has some tax-advantages.
-First, the capital you’ll touch at the term will not be taxed.
+First, the capital you will get at the term will not be taxed.
 That means that the interests accumulated over the years are not taxed.
 Then, some states have some more advantages.
-For instance, my state allows married couple to deduct up to 1500 CHF each year.
+For instance, my state (Fribourg) allows a married couple to deduct up to 1500 CHF each year.
 Geneva is even better and you can have deductions per children.
 You should consult your local state to see if you can have advantages.

 To choose a life insurance 3b, you can follow the same criterion as for a 3a life insurance.
 The other thing that you have to decide is the term of the insurance.

-What do you think about the third pillar ?
-What is your preferred third pillar account ?
-Do you have tips to optimize it ?
-Do you have any question regarding the third pillar ?
+What do you think about the third pillar?
+What is your preferred account?
+Do you have tips to optimize it?
+Do you have any question regarding this pillar?